 Lovely Lucca is one of Tuscany’s true gems.
 This little medieval city is located very close to Pisa and to me much more attractive and charming.
 You enter the historic town via one of the four gates in the city wall encircling Lucca.
-If you’re thinking about going to Tuscany, you should not miss this place.
-Here is your travel guide with the must things to do in Lucca.
+If you’re planning your trip to Tuscany, you should not miss this place.
+Here is your travel guide with the top-rated things to do in Lucca.

 The major part of the old town is not accessible by car, but you can find parking everywhere around the wall or in and outside of the gates.
 Always keep coins with you, because the parking machines only accept coins.
 Maybe you’re lucky and find parking within a white line where you don’t have to pay.